 Who will process my information?

-The personal information you provide to East Dunbartonshire Council (“us” / “we”) or which we collect about you (“Your Information”) will be processed by us.
+The personal information you provide to us or we collect about you (your information) will be processed by East Dunbartonshire Council.

 Why will my information be processed?